What is Business Email Compromise (BEC)?

 In an account compromise BEC attack, attackers gain access to an organization's email account through phishing or malware.
 They then send fraudulent invoice requests, altering payment details to redirect funds to their own accounts.
 For example, they might use a finance employee's email to send fake invoices, directing payments to a deceptive bank account.

-Spotting a Business Email Compromise (BEC) attempt involves being aware of specific characteristics often found in these fraudulent emails.
+Spotting a BEC attempt involves being aware of specific characteristics often found in these fraudulent emails.
 BEC emails typically include a sense of urgency, employing words like "quick," "urgent," or "important" to prompt swift action.
-They often impersonate authoritative figures such as CEOs or CFOs, using tactics like mimicking the person’s writing style or spoofing their email address.
+They often impersonate authoritative figures such as CEOs or CFOs, using tactics like mimicking the person’s writing style or spoofing their email address with minor modifications to trick recipients.

-These emails usually contain justifications for unusual requests, making them seem legitimate.
-Specific instructions are provided, detailing the amount of money to send and the location.
-Additionally, BEC emails may instruct recipients not to contact the sender or verify the request with others, to avoid detection of the scam.
+Attackers provide detailed instructions to create an illusion of legitimacy.
+If they request a fund transfer, they will specify an exact amount and provide a reason for the request to enhance its credibility.
+Additionally, BEC emails may instruct recipients not to contact the sender or verify the request with others to avoid detection.
 By being vigilant about these red flags, recipients can better protect themselves from falling victim to BEC attacks.

 Learn how modern threat actors use AI to turbo-charge their BEC attacks in the white paper "Beyond the Inbox: A Guide to Preventing Business Email Compromise."